Nucleus .Net Core CMS

 schemaName This is a unique name for your database objects (schema).
 It is used to track whether a script has run, and must be unique to your extension.
 It's a good idea to use your project namespace as the schema name.

 version The version of the database schema represented by this script.
-This value should match the script file name.
+This value must match the version in the script file name.

 operations Contains one or more operations which are executed by the script. (see below for more information).